sdkbox-doc/en/src/sdkboxads/v3-cpp/api-reference.md

 > A placement is a collection of mediated AdUnits.
 When you want to invoke a placement, just call this method.
 If the placement does not exist, the call will just be ignored.
-A placement will take care of AdUnit’s cache control, so if the current AdUnit has no cached content, or the AdUnit fails to load an ad, the next adUnit will be used.
+A placement will take care of AdUnit's cache control, so if the current AdUnit has no cached content, or the AdUnit fails to load an ad, the next adUnit will be used.
 >
 > The placement will cycle throughout all the AdUnits it references, in a round robin fashion.
 In the short term, new placement strategies will be added.